statechannels/statechannels/packages/server-wallet/docs/index.md

 # Objective-driven Wallet architecture

-In order to fulfil its responsibilities, a state channel wallet must be carefully architected.
-This section describes one approach that we are pursuing.
+In order to fulfill its responsibilities, a state channel wallet must be carefully designed.
+This section describes our approach.
 Let's consider the most important responsibility of a state channels wallet, besides secure storage of secrets and states:

 > Signing a state or a blockchain transaction is only ever done with permission.